Game Management Unit 3B

 Squirrels are active throughout the day, although the best hunting seems to be from first light to mid-morning.
 Stormy and/or windy weather provides less favorable hunting since squirrels are less active.
 Still-hunting is a preferred hunting method, where the hunter walks slowly, stopping and sitting often while the forest “quiets down.”
 Scanning trees and the forest floor while still-hunting will provide quality time for both hunting and enjoying the day with a hunting partner, whether young or experienced.

-An annual small game camp for youth is held at the Los Burros Campground on the Vernon-McNary Road, the boundary between Units 1 and 3B.
+An annual small game camp for youth is held in Unit 1, north of Greens peak off FR 117.
 This event is typically held during the first weekend of the squirrel season in October and includes tips for hunting small game, demonstrations and various outdoor activities.
 Check the Department Web site for more information regarding this annual event.

 Forest Service maps for the area may be obtained at any Apache-Sitgreaves Ranger District office.
 For more information, contact their office at (928) 368-2100.